Nickjs101/DevOps-Projects/AutoBackupSystem/README.txt

 GNUPg for encryption

 Process:
-1. install the neccessary tools
+Note: Ensure that aws account is setup & install the neccessary tools
-2. compress the files
+1. compress the files
-3. encrypt the files
+2. encrypt the files
-4. transfer the files to s3 bucket
+3. transfer the files to s3 bucket
-5. send notifications
+4. send notifications